guicho271828/dynotune/README.md

 Primary API is through a function `tune`.

-    (tune function &optional method parameters)
+    (tune function &optional optimizer parameters)

-`method` is an instance of an optimizer, such as random-search, GA, local-search, etc. (we describe it below)
+`optimizer` is an instance of an optimizer, such as random-search, GA, local-search, etc. (we describe it later), or a function name of an optimizer.

 `parameters` is a list of type specifiers, one for each parameter.
 `parameters` is optional when the compiler can deduce the argument types of the `function`.